 There are different types of impacted wisdom teeth, depending on the way the tooth has grown through.
 The most common is mesial impaction, which means teeth that have grown at an angle facing towards the front of the mouth.

-Why You Should Get Your Wisdom Teeth Removed?
+Why Should You Get Your Wisdom Teeth Removed?

 Extractions & Wisdom Tooth Removal